lewkoo/Votee/Documentation/Installation.md

     npm install -g gulp bower
     npm install

-*On Windows, sometimes certain front-end packages fail to install correctly.
-We found a few ways to remedy this, however, the easiest one is to run:*
+On Windows, sometimes certain front-end packages fail to install correctly.
+We found a few ways to remedy this, however, the easiest one is to run:

-    bower install -g
+    bower install -f

 ## Running